 The Senior Leadership Team supervises and oversees the day-to-day operational activities of the Company:

-Albert Brantley - Chief Executive
+John Bridgman - Chief Executive

-Robert Fiske - General Manager Development
+John O’Hagan - General Manager Development

 Keith will be known to many Cantabrians through his work leading the restoration of earthquake damaged buildings in the Catholic Diocese of Christchurch which includes the Cathedral of the Blessed Sacrament on Barbadoes Street.
 He has also worked extensively abroad, delivering projects for the BBC and Disney.
 Keith will be responsible for fostering collaboration between the private sector, community and the Government during the divestment of surplus Crown land in a way that balances good commercial outcomes with regeneration objectives.